JJ/hoborg/text/text.md

 be in the middle of things.

-When I arrived at the main tent door I pushed aside the people flooding out from inside and came in, there was an standout situation.
+When I arrived at the main tent door I pushed aside the people flooding out from inside and came in, there was a standoff situation.
 One of the attackers had put a hand over the shoulders of Tracy and another was holding another girl, one of our own.
 The barker was laying on the floor, bleeding from the head.
 And I didn't know very well what to do.
 First thought was run, but second though is that the circus always protects their own.
-I then shouted

-"Hey Rube!"
+I then shouted: "Hey Rube!"

+No, Rube was not the circus strongman, although come to think of it, it might have been some time in the past.
+He was... have no idea.
+If you shout "Hey Rube!" you're saying there's a fight and everybody bodily available should come to help fellow circus folk.

+Of course we outnumbered them.
+But this was a lossum game, we might lose even if we won.

 It's a clem!
 --------------